SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

   ![Figure: Setup Diagram SoC and NCP Mode for WLAN Throughput Example](resources/readme/setup_soc_ncp.png)

+  Here

+1. The development environment refers to either Simplicity Studio or Keil IDE (NCP with STM32 host).
+2. After the application is flashed onto the SiWx91x module, it connects to a Wireless Access Point (WAP).
+3. To operate as a server, another device connects to this AP.
+4. The data transfer is facilitated by an iperf application running on a third-party device.

 ## Getting Started

 ### Instructions for Keil IDE and STM32F411RE MCU (NCP Mode)